-When I was a kid, every holiday season my father received a Claxton fruitcake as a gift from one of his accounts in the cardboard box business.
-The cake always sat in its familiar quaint packaging on the kitchen counter, and we children had unrestricted access to it.
-But this was a fool's paradise: Every year, you'd help yourself to a nice, thick slice.
-You might even doctor it up with a brief warming in the toaster and a thick blanket of butter (which is unorthodox, I know).
+When I was a kid, every holiday season my father received a fruitcake as a gift from one of his accounts in the cardboard box business.
+The cake always sat in its familiar quaint packaging on the kitchen counter, and we children had unrestricted access.
+But this was a fool's paradise: Every year, you'd help yourself to a nice thick slice.
+You might even doctor it with a brief warming in the toaster and a thick blanket of butter (unorthodox, I know).
 And every year, as you bit into the dense, gummy bread full of atomic-green and candy-red fruit bits, the taste experience made it perfectly clear, yet again, that someone was playing a cruel trick on you.

 Costco (Kirkland) "Traditional Fruitcake"

 Weighing in at 3.49 pounds, this heavyweight contender lives up to its name in a few ways: It's Costco-sized and Costco-priced (just under $15), and it's pretty traditional.
 Or maybe a better term is conventional.
 Actually, I think mediocre says it best.
-Chock-full of cherries, pineapple, walnuts and pecans, this is bound to be a crowd-pleaser among the pathologically sweet-toothed.
-The cake is imbued with a super-sweet paste that makes it quite moist, but the flour component seems to be little more than a binder for the sugary parts.
-And the glacéd cherries are suitably dyed in Soylent green and ruby red hues, with an overdone sweetness that makes maraschinos seem fresh from the tree.
-But if you like a heavy, sugary fruitcake, this might be worth a try.
-It also has an abundant chunkiness that might look nice within a large holiday spread.
+Chockful of cherries, pineapple, walnuts and pecans, this is bound to be a crowd pleaser among the pathologically sweet-toothed.
+The cake is imbued with a super-sweet paste that makes it quite moist, but the flour seems to be little more than a binder for the sugary parts.
+And the glacé cherries are dyed in Soylent green and ruby red hues, with an overdone sweetness that makes maraschinos seem fresh from the tree.
+But if you like a heavy, sugary fruitcake, this could be worth a try.
+It also has an abundant chunkiness that might look nice in a large holiday spread.

 "Premium Fruit Cake" (purchased at Safeway)